-If you are under international and humanitarian protection in Iceland, you may live and work in the
+If you are under protection in Iceland, you may live and work in the country.
+You do not have to apply for a special work permit, and you may work for any employer.

-The Directorate of Labour (Vinnumálastofnun; VMS)
+The Directorate of Labour (Vinnumálastofnun; VMST)

 There is a special team of staff at the directorate to advise and help refugees with: